Wasserstein Barycenter Soft Actor-Critic: Experiments

 \section{Experiments}

-We evaluate WBSAC performance on MuJoCo continuous control tasks \cite{todorov2012mujoco} and the PointMaze navigation task \cite{de2023gymnasium}.
+We evaluate WBSAC performance on MuJoCo continuous control environments \cite{todorov2012mujoco}, DeepMind control suite tasks \cite{tassa2018deepmind}, and the PointMaze navigation task \cite{de2023gymnasium}.
 We additionally provide a sensitivity analysis of hyperparameters.
-Our Baselines are vanilla SAC \cite{haarnoja2018soft} and DARC \cite{lyu2022efficient}.
-For a fair comparison with SAC and DARC, we set the initial seeds of the computational packages and fix the seeds of the environments to ensure reproducibility of results given initial seed values.
-Additionally, instead of randomly sampling training and evaluation seeds, we force the seeds to come from disjoint sets \cite{ciosek2019better}.
-For WBSAC, all networks share the same architecture.
-We use two hidden layers of $256$ units, and the activation function is ReLU.
-All networks are trained with Adam optimizer \cite{kingma2014adam} with a learning rate of $3e-4$.
-The hyperparameters of SAC are the same as the main paper \cite{haarnoja2018soft}.
-All experiments were conducted on NVIDIA A$100$-PCIE GPU with $40$GB of RAM.
+In addition to vanilla SAC, our comparative analysis includes DARC framework \cite{lyu2022efficient}, which incorporates two actor networks to mitigate the overestimation bias by taking the minimum of value estimates from two actors and the underestimation bias by taking the maximum of the minimum value estimates from double critics.
+Our third baseline is OAC \cite{ciosek2019better}, which is on top of SAC and focuses on directed exploration to enhance sample efficiency.

-{\textbf{MuJoCo Benchmarks }}We evaluate WBSAC performance on five MuJoCo continuous control tasks \cite{brockman2016openai}, and provide averaged results over five seeds.
-The shade in the learning curves of each benchmark represents the standard deviation.
+\textbf{Performance on MuJoCo benchmarks.} We evaluate WBSAC performance on four MuJoCo continuous control tasks \cite{brockman2016openai} via OpenAI Gym \cite{brockman2016openai}, and provide averaged results over five seeds.
 In MuJoCo benchmark environments, the maximum number of interaction steps is $1000$ per episode.
 We evaluate the performance of the pessimistic policy every $5,000$ step.
 We use the moving average window of $40$ iterations.
-The hyperparameters of WBSAC are tuned specifically for the Ant case study using grid search over $\beta_o \in \{1,1.5,2,2.5,3,4\}$, $\lambda \in \{2, 6,10, 12, 15,20\}$.
-Hyperparameters were kept constant across tasks.
-All the hyperparameters of SAC and DARC baselines are reported in the Appendix.
-C.

-Figure ~\ref{fig:return} presents the average total episode reward and its standard deviation for five seeds.
+Figure~\ref{fig:return} presents the average total episode reward and its standard deviation for five seeds.
 We observe that using two actors enhances the overall performance.
-As can be seen, our algorithm outperforms SAC in Humanoid, Walker2d, and HalfCheetah.
+As can be seen, our algorithm outperforms SAC in all four case studies.
 We emphasize that no hyperparameter tuning was performed on the Humanoid task.
-Table. \ref{tab:results} provides the average return and standard deviation of the last ten evaluations.
-In all case studies except for Hopper, WBSAC achieves superior or comparable performance to SAC.
+Table~\ref{tab:results} provides the average return and standard deviation of the last ten evaluations.
+As observed, in all case studies except for Ant-v5, WBSAC achieves superior or comparable performance to OAC.